-- Lifetime Movie Network used to commemorate the 4th of July with a marathon of Christmas movies.
-This has now been taken up by The Hallmark Channel.
+- Lifetime used to commemorate the 4th of July with a marathon of Christmas movies, eventually expanding it to the entire first week of July.

 - All of the "Shop at Home" channels in the US (QVC, Home Shopping Network) air Christmas in July specials each year.
 It used to serve a more pragmatic and strategic purpose though.
 Many companies had long processing and delivery times ("Please allow six to eight weeks for delivery" was their mantra.)
 Usually when something was ordered in July, it would arrive in September or October, right about the time that Christmas shopping would start to trickle into people's minds.